Natimuk

-Natimuk is a town in Western Victoria, Australia.
-It is located about 300 km northwest of Melbourne.
+Natimuk is a town in Western Victoria, Australia, located about 300 km northwest of Melbourne.
 A further 10 km west of Natimuk is one of Australia's best climbing areas, Mount Arapiles.
-At the 2016 census, Natimuk had a population of 514, up from 449 in 2006.
+In the 2021 census, the population was recorded as 421.

 History

 The local post office opened as "Natimuk Creek" on 1 July 1874 and was renamed "Natimuk" in 1884.

 A railway line, built in a number of sections, once connected Horsham and Hamilton, running via Cavendish, Balmoral and East Natimuk until their closures in 1986 and 1988.

 The Natimuk Court of Petty Sessions closed in 1965, with the former courthouse subsequently being used by the local historical society.

 In 2004 Natimuk hosted 10000 people for Triple J's One Night Stand.

+On 9 January 2026, a fast-moving grassfire that started in catastrophic fire danger weather conditions at Grass Flat burnt through 8,000 ha of land around Natimuk, and destroyed 17 homes.

 Description

+Natimuk located about 300 km northwest of Melbourne.

-Natimuk has traditionally survived as a rural service centre for the surrounding grain and sheep farming community.
-More recently it has diversified into tourism and staved off the decline common in other Wimmera towns.
-People from all over the planet flock to Natimuk because of the rock climbing at Mount Arapiles and the nearby Grampians.
+The town has traditionally survived as a rural service centre for the surrounding grain and sheep farming community.
+It has diversified into tourism and staved off the decline common in other Wimmera towns.

+People from all over the world flock to Natimuk because of the rock climbing at Mount Arapiles, located 10 km west of Natimuk, and the nearby Grampians.

+Demographics

+In the 2021 census, the population of Natimuk was recorded as 421, of whom 54.8% were female.
+The median age was 55.

-Around 60 rock climbers (locally known as goats) have made Natimuk their home due to the climbing and lifestyle.
-Every two years Natimuk hosts its arts festival, the Nati Frinj.
-Natimuk's arts friendly focus has attracted and supported artists from nearby regions or urban areas to settle in the town.
+Natimuk's arts-friendly focus has attracted and supported artists from nearby regions or urban areas to settle in the town.

 Sport

 The town has traditionally had strong Netball teams - The Ewes.
 Natimuk also fields three or four Australian Rules teams who compete in the Horsham & District Football League.

 Golfers play at the course of the Natimuk Golf Club at Mount Arapiles State Park.

-There is also a lawn bowls club, tennis club, cricket club and people come from miles around to compete and train with the Natimuk Gymnastics Club.
+There is also a lawn bowls club, tennis club, cricket club, and gymnastics club].